Sanoy24/fastapi-ecommerce/README.md

-# FastAPI E-Commerce RESTFul API
+# FastAPI E-Commerce Full Stack Application

-A robust and scalable RESTful API built with FastAPI for managing an e-commerce platform.
-This backend handles product catalogs, user authentication, shopping carts, order processing, and more.
+A robust and scalable full-stack e-commerce platform built with FastAPI (backend) and Vue.js (frontend).
+This application handles product catalogs, user authentication, shopping carts, order processing, and more.

-## 🚀 Features
+## Features

 -   **User Management**: Secure user registration, login, and profile management using JWT authentication and Argon2 hashing.
 -   **Product Catalog**: Manage products and categories with support for hierarchical structures.